Wolfson scholars collaborate on a unique exhibition on the art of major world religions at the Ashmolean Museum.

 Classical Languages and Literature, Ancient History, Classical Philology, Oriental Studies (ancient areas), Archaeology.

 Value of award

-The Scholarship is open to applicants who are ordinarily resident in the EEA or Switzerland.
+The Scholarship is open to applicants who are ordinarily resident in the UK or EU.

 How to apply